hadolint/hadolint/README.md

 ## Inline ignores

-It is also possible to ignore rules by using a special comment directly above the Dockerfile instruction you want to make an exception for.
+It is also possible to ignore rules by adding a special comment directly above the Dockerfile statement for which you want to make an exception for.
-Ignore rule comments look like
+Such comments look like
 `# hadolint ignore=DL3001,SC1081`.
 For example:

 ```dockerfile